SphericalCowww/CubicDoggo/README.md

 # Future development directions

-- Cubic Doggo MKII: strengthen the 2nd servo holding design, use PLA+, use STS-3215 (high torque, cheaper, but harder to develop)
+- Cubic Doggo MKII: strengthen the 2nd servo holding design, test with PLA+ (less likely to crack), test with STS-3215 (high torque, cheaper, but harder to develop), and use a Bluetooth controller
-- Cubic Doggo <a href="https://github.com/chvmp/champ">CHAMP</a>: adapting IMU, and check the compatibility to the CHAMP framework
+- Cubic Doggo <a href="https://github.com/chvmp/champ">CHAMP</a>: adapting IMU, and checking the compatibility with the CHAMP framework
 - Cubic Doggo RL: walk gait trained by the RL using whatever open software available

 # Acknowledgement

 - Thank my second brother, who is a mechanical engineer, for advising me to use the locknuts, all-directional bearings, and battery for RC boats, as well as buying me a bunch of screws for cheap.
-But he also suggested me to use 100% 3D-filling with cavities to cut weight instead, which I followed only to a degree.
-Anyways, he doesn't have a GitHub account, so probably will never find out.